seamplex/feenox/doc/compilation.md

 Note that

  * Configuring and compiling PETSc from scratch might be difficult the first time.
 It has a lot of dependencies and options.
 Read the official [documentation](https://petsc.org/release/install/) for a detailed explanation.
  * There is a huge difference in efficiency between using PETSc compiled with debugging symbols and with optimization flags.
-Make sure to configure `--with-debugging=0` for FeenoX production runs and leave the debugging symbols (which is the default) for development only.
+Make sure to configure `--with-debugging=0` for FeenoX production runs and leave the debugging symbols (which is the default) for development and debugging only.
  * FeenoX needs PETSc to be configured with real double-precision scalars.
 It will compile but will complain at run-time when using complex and/or single or quad-precision scalars.
  * FeenoX honors the `PETSC_DIR` and `PETSC_ARCH` environment variables when executing `configure`.
 If these two do not exist or are empty, it will try to use the default system-wide locations (i.e. the `petsc-dev` package).

 ### SLEPc

 The [Scalable Library for Eigenvalue Problem Computations](https://slepc.upv.es/), is a software library for the solution of large scale sparse eigenvalue problems on parallel computers.
-It is used by FeenoX to solve PDEs with the keyword `PROBLEM` that need eigen-value computations, such as modal analysis of a cantilevered beam.
+It is used by FeenoX to solve PDEs with the keyword [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem) that need eigen-value computations, such as [modal analysis of a cantilevered beam](https://www.seamplex.com/feenox/examples/#five-natural-modes-of-a-cantilevered-wire).

 Install either by doing